 That structure works because it leads with value, establishes credibility, and makes the product mention feel earned.

-If you want to skip the manual part entirely and start with automated monitoring, ReplyGain scans Reddit, Hacker News, and Bluesky 24/7 and surfaces only the posts worth replying to.
+If you want to skip the manual part entirely and start with automated monitoring, ReplyGain scans Reddit, Hacker News, Bluesky, and X 24/7 and surfaces only the posts worth replying to.

 Setup takes under 5 minutes.
 Paste your URL and it suggests keywords and subreddits automatically.